- Own 360+ cryptocurrencies

 Back to top

-The amount of interest users receive on staking Binance Coin depends on a number of factors:
+The amount of yield that users receive on staking Binance Coin depends on the following factors:

 Delegators that stake BNB can expect to earn approximately 9–11% APY (excluding commission and gas fees) based on Binance's Fixed Staking option.
 In comparison, returns from yield farming can vary wildly, ranging from less than 1% to over 100%.
 Remember though that all these returns are variable, and yield farming is especially volatile and carries additional risks.

 Real-world earnings will ultimately depend on the market value of the BNB token.
 If the price of BNB rises, rewards will increase proportionally.
 If the price of BNB drops, it could eat into profits.Back to top

 Staking BNB is a relatively simple and safe process.
 However, like any investment, there are certain risks that must be assessed before locking your money in a wallet or exchange.

 Compare rates on Sushi in Australia and earn up to 13.9% or learn how to stake SUSHI using a wallet.

 Compare rates on Balancer in Australia and earn up to 6.12%.
 Forecast your earnings using our APY calculator.

 Compare rates on Oxygen in Australia and earn up to 0.39%.
 Forecast your earnings using our APY calculator.